JaniGovanni/advanced_RAG/README.md

      - Multiple query formulation
      - Cross-encoder reranking
      - adding BM25 keyword search
+   - You can reset your conversation with the Buttom in the sidebar
    - Interact with the chatbot using the processed documents

 ### Tips